Skip to content

 A. Washed Plaster Sand (The Gold Standard)

-Characteristics: Angular, jagged edges, and a mix of particle sizes (coarse to fine).
+Characteristics: Angular, jagged edges, featuring a graded mix of particle sizes (coarse to fine).

-Why it works: The "angular" shape allows grains to lock together like puzzle pieces, providing high compressive strength.
-The "washed" designation means silt and clay have been removed.
+Mechanics: The "angular" shape allows grains to lock together under trowel pressure, providing high compressive strength.
+"Washed" indicates silt and clay have been mechanically removed.

 B. Masonry Sand (The "Smooth" Alternative)